 Book about the end of the world needs a photo of Mount St. Helens before it blew.

 Summer books review requires photo of cool water and hot feet.

-The ship from the cover of an 18th century island story fitted into a shot of a rock formation on the British coast.
+The ship from an 18th century island story sailing into a formation on the British coast.

 All nasty things lurk in this book and perhaps along that dark forest path in the photo…

 It’s about Portugal, slavery, cars, not so much mountains – and apes.